 E-Commerce Over the past three years, the Company has made significant investments in implementing a national omni-channel offering, allowing customers to shop in-store or on-line with pick-up or delivery through PC Express services, ShoppersDrugMart.ca, and JoeFresh.com.
-Loblaw now offers Canadians over 800 pick-up locations and has partnered with delivery service providers to deliver groceries, front-shop and beauty products directly to Canadians' homes.
+Loblaw now offers Canadians 783 pick-up locations and has partnered with delivery service providers to deliver groceries, front-shop and beauty products directly to Canadians' homes.

 PC Financial® The Company's retail operations and customer engagement continue to be strengthened by initiatives within its PC Financial business.
-In 2020, the PC Money Account was introduced to complement the PC®Mastercard® and both are supported by investments to develop and roll-out a new, on-line interface and app.
+The PC Money Account was introduced to complement the PC®Mastercard® and both are supported by investments to develop and roll-out a new, on-line interface and app.
+In 2023, we expanded our portfolio launching the PC InsidersTM World Elite Mastercard®, our most rewarding card ever, providing unparalleled value for Canadians everyday needs.

-Loblaw MediaTM Over the past three years, the Company has been developing the infrastructure and tools to unlock value from digital advertising opportunities and is now offering its vendor partners market-leading opportunities to engage customers in uniquely targeted ways.
+Advance Powered by LoblawTM Over the past three years, the Company has been developing the infrastructure and tools to unlock value from digital advertising opportunities and is now offering its vendor partners market-leading opportunities to engage customers in uniquely targeted ways.
+The business recently rebranded from Loblaw Media to Advance Powered by LoblawTM, as we take a more holistic approach to the growth solutions we bring our vendors consolidating media, insights, and loyalty offerings.